seinecle/mk99/docs/generated-slides/subdir/localisation_temp_html.md

 == 4.
 Two friends for localization: personalization and real-time Knowing the person, its location, at a precise time unlocks meaningful push notifications

-//ST: !
+// +
 Push notifications are these alerts sent by an app on your mobile, visible as transient icons.

-//ST: !
-Gets “push marketing” back on solid foundations:

-Push marketing actions only to the right person, at the right place, at the right time (and at the right frequency!)
+It gets “push marketing” back on solid foundations: only to the right person, at the right place, at the right time (and at the right frequency)

 == 5.
 Ending with a provocation: Challenging the usefulness of location
 === a.
 Localization is about people and __territories__

 - Data is a fungible and universal material (just 0s and 1s)
 - Geographical coordinates are perfectly universal (just need a longitude and latitude)

-and yet …

-//ST: !
-The logic of territories is shaping data: there is a geography of data.
+and yet... the logic of territories is shaping data: there is a geography of data.

-Cultural, social, political, linguistic, economic dimensions to data.

--> representations with a supposedly universal and transparent coordinate system blinds us to this fact.
+Representations with a supposedly universal and transparent coordinate system blinds us to this fact.

-//ST: !
+// +
 This argument is made by Frederic Martel (((Martel, Frederic))) in his book "Smart": Internet does not flatten everything into one big model.
 There are several Internets with their geography, politics and sociology.

-//ST: !
-https://www.amazon.com/s/ref=nb_sb_noss?url=search-alias%3Daps&field-keywords=smart+frederic+martel&rh=i%3Aaps%2Ck%3Asmart+frederic+martel[image:smart.jpg[align="center", title="Smart by Frederic Martel"]]
+image:smart.jpg[align="center", title="Smart by Frederic Martel"]

-//ST: !
+Here are a few dimensions on which geography plays a strong role:

 - Data protection: http://www.darkreading.com/cloud/privacy-security-and-the-geography-of-data-protection-/a/d-id/1315480[not all countries are equal]

-//ST: !
+// +
-- Data handling devices

-India and Africa  have ++ share of mobile devices
+- Data handling devices: India and Africa  have a larger shareof mobile devices.

-//ST: !
-- Data production
+// +

-*Amazon Mechanical Turk* (((Amazon, Amazon Mechanical Turk))) is a service of data production through the hiring of a distributed crowd of workers.
-Tends to "erase distance".
+- Data production: *Amazon Mechanical Turk* (((Amazon, Amazon Mechanical Turk))) is a service of data production through the hiring of a distributed crowd of workers.
+It tends to "erase distance", since workers can be hired by anyone anywhere.
+// +
 Yet, the geographical distribution of workers on Amazon Mechanical Turk is far from even.
 The following figure is taken  http://aclweb.org/anthology/Q14-1007[from this study]:

 image::amt-distribution.png[align="center", title="Distribution of Amazon Mechanical Turk workers"] {nbsp} +

+It shows that the dream of "data and the web" erasing distances and geographical disparities is just a dream, social geography remains a strong factor in the structuring of remote workers.

 === b.
 Distributed systems – the end of territories?
 The libertarian dream of the cypher-punks: individuals transact without consideration for their nationality, currency, legal system, political regime.

-//ST: !
+// +
 Organizations, banking, voting systems, … any aggregated human activity could emerge without reference to local territories or institutions.
 Just groups of individuals transacting voluntarily and securely, without a notion of place or distance.

-//ST: !
+// +
 - Bitcoin: the currency for these transactions?
 - Torrent: The exchange platform for numeric goods?
 - Ethereum: the platform where contracts are made and executed?

-//ST: !
-https://www.amazon.com/This-Machine-Kills-Secrets-Whistleblowers/dp/0142180491/ref=sr_1_1?ie=UTF8&qid=1508079962&sr=8-1&keywords=this+machine+kills+secrets[image:cypherpunks.png[align="center",title="This machine kills secrets by Andy Greenberg"]]
+image:cypherpunks.png[align="center",title="This machine kills secrets by Andy Greenberg"]

 == The end
-//ST: !

 Find references for this lesson, and other lessons, https://seinecle.github.io/mk99/[here].

 image:round_portrait_mini_150.png[align="center", role="right"]

 This course is made by Clement Levallois.

 Discover my other courses in data / tech for business: https://www.clementlevallois.net